 - Rating: Slow

-- Conditions: Kolob Reservoir is closed to bait fishing until May 2014.
-There isn't much fishing pressure in the winter because it's difficult to access the reservoir.
+- Conditions: Kolob Reservoir is closed to bait fishing until May 17.
+There isn't much fishing pressure because access has been poor.

 - Location: Washington County

 - Directions: Head east from the town of Virgin on SR-9 to the turnoff to Kolob Road, continue north on Kolob Road for 23 miles

 - Type: Blue Ribbon

 - Possible catch:

 - Regulations: To see what statewide or special regulations apply to this waterbody, please read the current Fishing Guidebook.